Kirstie Fitzpatrick, journalist and television presenter, is the new Ambassador for Skin Cancer College Australasia.

 Australia and New Zealand have the highest Melanoma rates in the world.
 In Australia, Melanoma represents 2 per cent of all skin cancers but causes 75 per cent of skin cancer deaths, with one Australian dying every five hours from the disease2.

-We look forward to working with Lee to raise awareness of the importance of early detection of skin cancers.
+We are pleased to be working with Lee to raise awareness of the importance of early detection of skin cancers.

 1Cancer Council Australia

 2Melanoma Institute Australia

 Cancer advocate and campaigner, Leisa Renwick is Skin Cancer College Australasia’s first New Zealand ambassador.

 Diagnosed with stage-four melanoma on Mother’s Day in 2015, doctors told the mother of three she had weeks to live.